MarcinKilarski/Website-Audit/web-performance.md

 **Overview**

-You can activate a module on your server, which will start further compressing your text-based files like HTML, CSS, JavaScript, Fonts, and XML, before they are sent to your user’s browser.
+You can activate a module on your server, which will start further compressing your text-based files like HTML, CSS, JavaScript, Fonts, and XML, before they are sent to your user's browser.
 Once the browser receives them, it will decompress the files and display a page on the screen.

-The standard GZIP compression can achieve [up to 90% reduction](https://developers.google.com/speed/docs/insights/EnableCompression) in the size of your website’s large text-based files.
-While, new Google’s Brotli compression offers event [20-26% higher compression](https://opensource.googleblog.com/2015/09/introducing-brotli-new-compression.html) ratios over Zopfli (GZIP).
+The standard GZIP compression can achieve [up to 90% reduction](https://developers.google.com/speed/docs/insights/EnableCompression) in the size of your website's large text-based files.
+While, new Google's Brotli compression offers event [20-26% higher compression](https://opensource.googleblog.com/2015/09/introducing-brotli-new-compression.html) ratios over Zopfli (GZIP).
 This will significantly reduce the time it takes for pages to download and display on the screen.

 ### 2.7.
 Async Loading of Code